supposedly/nutshell/README.md

 7 0 3
 6 5 4
 ```
-These are the Moore neighborhoods of a cell A and the cell to its north B, where @ represents a shared cell:
+And these are the Moore neighborhoods of a cell A and the cell to its north B, where @ represents a shared cell:
 ```hs
 b b b
 @ B @